cts198859/deeprl/README.md

 Define all parameters in `config.ini`, and run `python3 main.py --config-path [path to config.ini]`.
 Multi-processing implementation is at multiprocess branch, in which the global wt and local batch are maintained in queues.
 It is not as optimal as the multi-threading implementation due to the potential lag between the generation and consumpution of each local batch.

+In config-path, the variable BASE DIR has the directory where results are present.
+Go there on your machine and it will have subfolders of log/, model/.
+To monitor progress on tensorboard, type `python -m tensorflow.tensorboard --logdir=.' which will launch tensorboard and you can monitor progress on a browser window.

 ## Example results
 **continuous control**     | discrete control :-------------------------:|:--------------------------: